YU000jp/logseq-plugin-flex-date-format/readme.md

 [English](https://github.com/YU000jp/logseq-plugin-flex-date-format) | [日本語](https://github.com/YU000jp/logseq-plugin-flex-date-format/blob/main/readme.ja.md)

-- Localize date format.
-Or switch to style of the selected format.
+- Localize date format. / Switch to style of the selected format.
 - Separate the date format recorded in files from the format displayed.
    > *This plugin does not affect the graph or files*